 Transitional Memory Care, Centennial, CO

-A time may come when your loved one still manages his or her daily tasks—and can remain in Assisted Living—but faces the confusion, forgetfulness or memory loss associated with mild cognitive impairment (MCI).
+A time may come when you still manage your daily tasks—and can remain in Assisted Living—but face the confusion, forgetfulness or memory loss associated with mild cognitive impairment (MCI).

-This is when the Transitional Memory Care Program—called The Residence Club™—at Peakview Assisted Living & Memory Care might be just what he or she needs.
-It provides extra support and stimulation while helping your loved one maintain independence.
+If that’s the case, then the Transitional Memory Care program—called The Residence Club™—at Peakview Assisted Living & Memory Care might be just what you need.
+It provides extra support and stimulation while helping you maintain your independence.

-In this seven-day-a-week program, which is limited to 12 people in Assisted Living, your loved one spends his or her days with Life Enrichment Specialists trained in supporting people with impaired memory.
-And you get weekly updates so you’re always on top of your loved one’s situation.
+In this seven-day-a-week program, which is limited to 12 people in Assisted Living, you spend your days with Residence Club programming specialists trained in supporting those with impaired memory.
+And your family gets weekly updates so they always know how you’re doing.

 Foundational to The Residence Club™ program is increased structure.
-With schedules based on your loved one’s abilities and preferences, his or her days are well-balanced between activities that:
+With schedules based on your abilities and preferences, your days are well-balanced between activities that:

 - Stimulate the brain